 A white Maine Coon results when a masking gene disguises the true color of every single hair of the cat’s coat.
 Just imagine that other secret color forever supressed, leaving every hair to appear as white as snow!

 Can Maine Coons Be White?

-If a white female is bred, any kittens she bears may shed some light on her color mystery unless of course, they are all pure white.
+If a white female Maine Coon ever has any kittens, these may also shed some light on what her secret color is – unless they are all pure white.

 How rare are white Maine Coon cats?

 It’s fair to say solid white Maine Coons are comparatively rare.
 As with all colors, white genetics are complex and at least one parent must have white fur to give a chance of white Maine Coon kittens being born.

 Often, a white Maine Coon has a small amount of shading or a hint of another color somewhere in their coat.